Miserlou/Zappa/docs/domain_with_free_ssl.md

 # Using Let's Encrypt with Zappa

-This guide will show you the slightly convoluted way of running a Zappa website on a custom domain with a free valid SSL certificate via Let'sEncrypt.
+This guide will show you the slightly convoluted way of running a Zappa website on a custom domain with a free valid SSL certificate via Let's Encrypt.

 ## Tool Installation

 First, you should have a valid Zappa website deployed to API Gateway without a domain.

-You'll also need to install Let'sEncrypt via git:
+You'll also need to install Let's Encrypt via git:

 ```
 $ git clone https://github.com/letsencrypt/letsencrypt